shahin/data_task/README.md

 # DataTask

-DataTask extends Rake's dependency-based programming language to databases.
+DataTask is a build tool for data.
+It extends Rake's dependency-based programming language to databases.
 This gem provides the `data` task, analogous to Rake's built-in `file` task but extended to work with pluggable backends beyond the local filesystem.

 Adapters are included for Sqlite3, PostgreSQL, and Greenplum.